GST Audit and GST Audit Checklist

 #6 RCM under GST

-Also, Auditors should focus upon ‘time of supply’ provisions in GST in case of RCM services.
+- Also, Auditors should focus upon ‘time of supply’ provisions in GST in the case of RCM services.

 #7 Rule 37, Rule 42 &43 of CGST/SGST rules

-Rule 37 deals with reversal of GST of Input tax credit in case of nonpayment of consideration ofr in ward supply of goods and services within the prescribed limit.
+Rule 37 deals with a reversal of GST of Input tax credit in case of nonpayment of consideration for the inward supply of goods and services within the prescribed limit.

-Author advice: Auditors should perform ageing analysis of vendors to analyze the probable reasons for long outstanding vendors.
+Author advice: Auditors should perform an aging analysis of vendors to analyze the probable reasons for long outstanding vendors.

-While Rule 42 and 43 deals with reversal of Input tax credit attributable for making exempt supplies or for supplies meant for non business use.
+While Rule 42 and 43 deals with a reversal of Input tax credit attributable to making exempt supplies or for supplies meant for non-business use.

 Auditors should thoroughly understand how ITC will be apportioned in Rule 42/43 before commencing any GST audit.